YBHwang/clova-developer-guide/en-JP/CEK/References/HTTP_Message.md

 ## HTTP messages {#HTTPMessage}
-CEK and the extensions communicate via the HTTP/1.1 protocol and exchange basic HTTPS requests and HTTPS responses.
+The communication between CEK and the extension uses HTTP/1.1 protocol and exchange basic HTTPS requests and HTTPS responses.
 During this communication, a JSON format message is contained in the HTTP message body.
 This section explains the configuration of HTTP messages exchanged between CEK and the extension.

 * [HTTP header](#HTTPHeader)
 * [HTTP body](#HTTPBody)